-Divya Devaguptapu, a senior disciple of the world-renowned Dhananjayans from Chennai, India, is an internationally acclaimed Bharatanatyam dancer and choreographer.
+Divya Devaguptapu, is a leading exponent of Bharatanatyam and a senior disciple of the world-renowned Dhananjayans from Chennai, India.

 Divya has a Masters in Electrical Engineering and has worked in the Telecommunications industry for several years.
 However, her strong calling for dance made her give up a career in Engineering to pursue a full-time career in her lifelong passion of Bharatnātyam.

 - Margazhi Festival Chennai, India – Music Academy, Narada Gana Sabha, Bharat Kalachar, Kartik Fine Arts, Brahma Gana Sabha, Mylapore Fine Arts, Parthasarathy Swami Sabha

 - George Harrison Festival, Ravi Shankar Center, New Delhi, India

 - Mingei International Museum, San Diego, USA

 - Solo Performance tour of USA

 - National Center for Performing Arts, Mumbai, India

 - Kalakshetra Foundation, India

 - International Iyengar Yoga Convention, USA